Guide | Home Buying

 Ability to repay: This is the lender’s reasonable and good faith determination that you will financially be able to make payments on the home loan based on your income and debt information.

 Annual percentage rate: Often referred to as the “APR,” this is the complete cost of your loan per year, shown as a percentage.
-The APR includes fees owed to the lender, such as origination fees, in addition to other charges, such as private mortgage insurance .
-This is not the same as the interest rate, and is typically higher because it represents the full cost of credit.
+The APR includes the interest, fees owed to the lender, such as origination fees, in addition to other charges.
+This is broader than just the interest rate, and is typically higher because of it.

-Appraisal: The assessment of a home to determine its current market value, which is typically completed by a licensed third party appraiser.
+Appraisal: The assessment of a home to determine its current market value, which is typically completed by a licensed third-party appraiser.
+This is usually the buyer’s expense, but be sure you know what’s involved in your specific situation.
+You can also learn about appraisals for manufactured homes here.

 Balance sheet: A financial document that breaks down the assets and liabilities of a business.
 This document is typically requested for applicants who are self-employed or own a business.